BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 also grants you a limited, non-exclusive, non-sublicensable, non- transferrable, perpetual license to (a) modify and create derivative works of the EMP Patches and (b) to distribute the EMP Patches in object code form only.

-**39.11.   **AWS IoT RoboRunner provides a central data repository for storing and using data from different robot management systems that customers can use to build applications that help their robots work together.
-You are solely responsible for the operation of any robotic systems you use with AWS IoT RoboRunner, including ensuring that they are properly configured and operate safely.

-**39.12.** If you use Semtech as your geolocation provider in the AWS IoT Core Device Location feature, you authorize AWS to transmit your geolocation request parameters (e.g., location data used to run the location solvers) and/or resulting output data generated by the feature (e.g., geographic
+**39.11.** If you use Semtech as your geolocation provider in the AWS IoT Core Device Location feature, you authorize AWS to transmit your geolocation request parameters (e.g., location data used to run the location solvers) and/or resulting output data generated by the feature (e.g., geographic